gabrieldemarmiesse/overtake/README.md

 ### Leveraging keyword arguments

 You can use this paradigm to force the user to use less arguments than the number defined in the function.
-Here is an example where you'll looking for the balance of a user.
-You can provide the user id, or the user name, but not both.
+Here is an example where you're looking for the balance of a user.
+You can provide the user id, or the user's name, but not both.

 ```python